Not waiting: Biden transition team at work amid limbo

 The transition process formally starts once the General Service Administration determines the winner based on all available facts.
 That’s vague enough guidance that Trump could pressure the agency’s director to stall.

-It’s also unclear if the president would meet personally Biden.
-President Barack Obama met with Trump less than a week after the election, but there was no dispute about him having topped Hillary Clinton in the Electoral College.
+It’s also unclear if the president would meet personally with Biden.
+Obama met with Trump less than a week after the election, but there was no dispute about him having topped Hillary Clinton in the Electoral College.

 Whenever the process starts, Biden will have to cope with the coronavirus, which has killed more than 230,000 Americans.
 Biden has promised to use his transition period to meet with the governors of every state and ask them to impose a nationwide mask-wearing mandate.
 He says he plans to go around any holdouts to secure such rules from county and local officials.

-Another key decision will be how Biden decides to deploy his running mate, California Sen. Kamala Harris.
+Another key decision will be how Biden deploys his running mate, California Sen. Kamala Harris.
 His campaign has indicated that Biden will establish a White House-level coronavirus task force like Trump did, but it’s not clear if he will tap Harris to run it.
 Vice President Mike Pence heads the current panel.

 As his team awaits the results of the ballot counting, Biden is huddling in his Wilmington home with top advisers and family.
-Harris has stuck close too, occupying a Delaware hotel with her family since Election Night and joining Biden as he gave remarks in recent days.
+Harris has stuck close too, occupying a Delaware hotel with her family since election night and joining Biden as he gave remarks in recent days.

 New Jersey Sen. Cory Booker, a former Biden presidential primary rival, said he expects Harris to be “a real partner” to Biden and hopes to see her “managing major issues of importance.”

-Associated Press writer Kathleen Ronayne contributed to this report from Sacramento, Calf.
+Associated Press writer Kathleen Ronayne contributed to this report from Sacramento, Calif.